Into the Northwest Passage

-The Northwest Passage is the pinnacle of Arctic exploration; on this tour, we go where the ice allows.
+The Northwest Passage represents the pinnacle of Arctic exploration; on this tour, we go where the ice allows.
 We’ll explore the quaint villages, dramatic fjords and calving glaciers of Greenland, working our way north to spectacular Kap York.
-Crossing Smith Sound we’ll visit Aujuittuq (Grise Fiord), Canada’s northernmost community.
+Crossing Smith Sound, we’ll visit Aujuittuq (Grise Fiord), Canada’s northernmost community.
 The bird cliffs at Coburg Island National Wildlife Area teem with kittiwakes and murres.

 |Day 1||Kangerlussuaq, Greenland|

 |Day 6||Kap York|

 |Day 9||Coburg Island|

 |Day 11||Beechey Island|